 Travis Hicks, Chair

 Lisa Murphy, Secretary and Vice Chair

 Pam Lewis, Community Outreach Coordinator

 Eva Zsigmond, Communications

 Ginger is a Board Certified Music Therapist and a Fellow of the Association for Music and Imagery.
-In addition to her private practice, she trains students internationally in the Bonny Method of Guided Imagery and Music (GIM).
-She holds a B.A. degree in music from Wheaton College in Massachusetts, an M.A. in music therapy from New York University, and an M.S. in special education from Southern Connecticut State University.
-She has taught at Yale University and the Universidad de las Américas, Puebla and currently lectures and gives workshops at The C.G.Jung Educational Center and the Hines Center for Spirituality and Prayer.
+In addition to her private practice, she has trained students internationally in the Bonny Method of Guided Imagery and Music (GIM).
+She holds a B.A. degree in music from Wheaton College in Massachusetts, a M.A. in music therapy from New York University, and a M.S. in special education from Southern Connecticut State University.
+She has taught at Yale University and the Universidad de las Américas, Puebla and currently lectures and gives workshops at The C.G.Jung Educational Center..

 Mark Ryan – Executive Director